cronvel/kung-fig/doc/KFG.md

 	> The previous line is blank.
 string5:
 	>> This is a multi-line string, with newline folding.
-	>> This is on the same first line.
+	>> This is on the first line, not on the second one.
 	>>
 	>> This is on a new line, but there is no blank line in between.
 	>>